hetalang/heta-compiler/docs/dynms.md

 }
 ```

-Constants initialized by number and do not change during simulation unless modified by backend-specific mechanisms.
+Constants initialized by number (never by expressions) and do not change during simulation unless modified by backend-specific mechanisms.

 ---